MaxTheTurtle0/GoInterpreter/README.md

 - Float datatype
 - support "-" in variable names
 - Quit REPL by using ".quit"
-- Using the interpreter to read files with a .monkey extension
+- Using the interpreter to read files with a .turtls extension

 Now let's get into the syntax and features of the language: